A unique discrimination between new physics scenarios in $b\rightarrow s\mu^+\mu^-$ anomalies: Discrimination Variables

 The number of $B \to K^* \mu^+ \mu^-$ events in an experiment are likely to be limited because of the very small branching ratio.
-If this small set of events is fitted to the full differential distribution in all the three angles $\theta_K$, $\theta_\mu$ and $\phi$ to determine $S_i^{(a)}$, the statistical uncertainties in such a determination will be quite large.
-Here we defined two asymmetries, $A_3$ and $A_9$, which are proportional to $S_3$ and $S_9$ respectively.
-These asymmetries can be measured in a direct manner without the need for any fit, which lead to improved statistical uncertainty in their measurements.
-We first define the two distributions
+If this small set of events is fitted to the full differential distribution in $q^2$ as well as in all the three angles $\theta_K$, $\theta_\mu$ and $\phi$ to determine $S_i^{(a)}(q^2)$, the number of events in each bin will be rather small and the statistical uncertainties in such a determination will be quite large.
+It is possible to improve the statistics, by integrating over the polar angles $\theta_K$ and $\theta_\mu$ \cite{Bobeth:2008ij} and define the two distributions

-by integrating over the polar angles $\theta_K$ and $\theta_\mu$ \cite{Bobeth:2008ij}.
-We can construct two asymmetries from these distributions by integrating them over different ranges of the azimuthal angle $\phi$.
-These are defined as